Know your options for Medicare Advantage Plans in New York and find out how to enroll.

 ||Additional benefits (depending on your plan), such as:

 More than 4 in 10 New York residents choose Medicare Advantage Plans, which is on par with the national average.
-Enrollees in New York have an average of 44 plans available to them, so there are plenty of options to appeal to every health situation and budget.
+There are plenty of options to appeal to every health situation and budget.

 |Number of Medicare Advantage Plans available||Medicare Advantage Plan types available||Medicare Advantage Plans rated 3.5 or higher by NCQA|